Meet our Group Facilitators

 Rebecca Wilson joined the MnCAN team in 2023.
 She currently facilitates an in-person aphasia conversation group in St. Paul.

-Education: Masters Degree in Speech-Language Pathology from the University of Washington in 2005
+Education:Â Masters Degree in Speech-Language Pathology from the University of Washington in 2005

 Career: Rebecca worked in a medical setting for the first 6 years of her career in the Pacific Northwest.
-Rebecca came back to her Midwest roots in 2011 and has been working in a medical setting in the Twin Cities area ever since.
+She came back to her Midwest roots in 2011 and has been working in a medical setting in the Twin Cities area ever since.
 She has supervised numerous graduate students across the years and is passionate about teaching the next generation of speech pathologists the intricacies of neuro-rehabilitation with a focus on patient centered care and exploration of individualized goals.
 Throughout the years working with patients in all phases of rehab care, Rebecca has particularly enjoyed the work she has done with people with aphasia – helping them to grow and explore their ability within different communication opportunities.

 Why MnCAN?